David Goodwillie: Later career

 Goodwillie played one game for Livingston United in November 2022 as a trialist, scoring twice in a 3–1 victory over Fauldhouse United.
 Following media and public disapproval, Livingston United announced that Goodwillie would not train or play with the club again.

 On 7 February 2023, Goodwillie played for Northern Premier League club Radcliffe, who had not announced his signing before his appearance.
 He scored a hat-trick in a 4–2 win against Belper Town.
 A day later, Radcliffe announced that Goodwillie had left the club and admitted they had made a "significant misstep" in signing him.

 On 28 June 2023, NPL Western Australia club Sorrento FC announced that they had signed three players, including Goodwillie.
 However, hours later, his contract was rescinded, with the Football West governing body saying that after discussions with the club Goodwillie's signing would not go ahead.
 In a statement, Sorrento apologised to "anyone in our football and broader community that may have been caused offence by his signing".

 In July 2023, Goodwillie made an appearance for Glasgow United in a friendly against Pollok.
 Following the game, Glasgow City Council leader Susan Aitken warned Glasgow United could lose the right to play at the Greenfield Football Centre if they signed Goodwillie, but the club said they would stand by the player, suggesting he had been the subject of a "witch hunt".
-He continues to play for Glasgow United.